FontyMcPython/dino_run/README.md

 03/07/2019: Chrome's dinosaur run but self made with [Processing](https://py.processing.org/).
 A simple project to test some ideas I had for a while.
 Feel free to hit me up with suggestions or ideas!!

 03/08/2019:
+## MAIN: `dino_game.pyde`
+This file is the main file of the game, intended to be run with Processing.
+It implemets the main features of the game.
+It is written using Python for Processing, which greatly simplifyes the development.

+As a Processing file, it has two main functions.
+The first one, `setup()`, is run at the start of the program.
+In it, the window is initialized to a fixed size of 800x800 and the framerate is locked to 30.
+The second one, `draw()`, contains the main logic of the game to be run every frame.
+In it, the image is reset to continue plotting the elements.

+The variables that handle every element are declared globally: myCar1 and parts.
+The first one is merely a container for a `Dino` object whereas the other is a [double-ended queue](https://en.wikipedia.org/wiki/Double-ended_queue) that will hold up to 100 particles.

 ## Objects